Topological fluids with boundaries and fractional quantum Hall edge dynamics: A fluid dynamics derivation of the chiral

+One of us recently showed that the same fluid dynamic equations can also be derived from a hydrodynamic action containing topological terms.
+This variational principle is expressed in auxiliary fields known as Clebsch potentials~\cite{nair2021topological}.
+We consider this hydrodynamic variational principle as an alternative starting point for studying the universal physics of the composite Boson model of the Laughlin states.
+Specifically, we investigate how the gauge anomaly manifests at the edge when enforcing hydrodynamic boundary conditions.
+By exploring the implications of these boundary conditions, we aim to gain insights into the fundamental nature of FQH states and their associated phenomena.

+Before we discuss boundary conditions, it is important to point out that, in this framework, the FQH fluid velocity is not defined {\it a priori}, leading to distinct (yet qualitatively equivalent) forms of the fluid dynamical equations depending on the chosen velocity parameterizations.
+In this work, we choose a particular form of superfluid velocity that ensures the resulting stress tensor is, first-order in gradient expansion, commonly referred to as first-order hydrodynamics.
+This choice of velocity is specifically engineered to cancel out the second-order derivative terms in the stress tensor known as the quantum pressure (Madelung) terms~\cite{geracie2014effective, monteiro2023hamiltonian}.
+Furthermore, this choice allows a more convenient examination of the different boundary conditions.

-In the first order hydrodynamics, the usual boundary conditions for fluids confined within rigid walls are the no-penetration condition, which states that the normal component of the velocity has to vanish at the boundary, together with either the no-slip or the no-stress boundary condition.
+In ordinary first-order hydrodynamics, when fluids are confined within rigid walls, the usual boundary conditions consist of the no-penetration condition, which requires the normal component of the velocity to vanish at the boundary, along with either the no-slip or the no-stress boundary condition.